Digital-Defiance/Digital-Defiance/README.md

 * Everyone is essentially a partner in an open source group run like a high velocity agile team at any big enterprise
   - Okay!
 Okay!
 You got me!
 Slow velocity, but we'll get there!
   - Also there is absolutely zero pressure to perform at any given time!
 Whatever anyone contributes is great, but try not to commit to work and vanish!
+* When you have someone on your team with DDM or DDGM behind their name, you have all of the Digital Defiance Guild behind you.
+We all help each other on any project- with a focus on open source.
+You know you are getting a person who has a vocal interest in the open source community and who also has the support of that community.

 ## 501c4 Open Source Software Engineering Guild
 I need to write it up better, but essentially Digital Defiance is an open source software engineering guild.